Lower bounds for maximal matchings and maximal independent sets: Lower bounds in the LOCAL model

-\begin{definition}[lucky bits] We say that random bits $U_R(u)$ are \emph{lucky} given $U_p(u)$ if the following holds: for each edge $\{u,v\}$ we can pick any potential label and this makes node $u$ happy, i.e., any combination of potential labels forms a word in $B_\Delta(x,y)$.
-Otherwise, we call $U_R(u)$ \emph{unlucky}. \end{definition}
+\begin{definition}[lucky neighborhoods] We say that $U(u)$ is \emph{lucky} if the following holds: for each edge $\{u,v\}$ we can pick any typical label and this makes node $u$ happy, i.e., any combination of typical labels forms a word in $B_\Delta(x,y)$.
+Otherwise, we call $U(u)$ \emph{unlucky}. \end{definition}